Jin Young Ko delivers big finish to win LPGA player of year

 Hataoka tried to stay with her early with a pair of birdies, but her chances were damaged on the par-5 sixth hole.
 Ko was some 15 yards over the green and hit a beautiful pitch to tap-in range for birdie.
 Hataoka was right of the green and dumped a delicate pitch into the bunker, leading to bogey.

-Hataoka was never closer than two shots of the lead on the back nine, finishing birdie-birdie for a second straight 64.
-She earned $480,000 as the runner-up.
+Ko first injured her left wrist in May from what she described as too much practice.
+She played on and it got worse, and she said earlier in the week she might have withdrawn if it wasn’t the last event of the year.

+That made the performance even more remarkable.
+She never seemed to miss.

-Ko’s drive on the ninth hole Thursday went into a bunker near the lip, and she could only blast out to the fairway, leading to bogey.
+Ko’s tee shot on the ninth hole Thursday went into a bunker near the lip, and she could only blast out to the fairway, leading to bogey.
 That was the last time she missed a green at Tiburon.

-It was a relentless performance, Ko picking a target and hitting it and then letting that pure putting stroke take care of the rest.
+It was a relentless performance.
+She picked a target.
+She hit the shot.
+And then she let pure putting stroke take care of the rest.

 Lydia Ko closed with a 64 to wrap up the Vare Trophy for the lowest scoring average.
 Jin Young Ko and Korda had lower averages but did not meet the required minimum of 70 rounds.

-The winner finished at 23-under 265 for her 12th career victory.
+The South Korean star finished at 23-under 265 for her 12th career victory.
 The LPGA Hall of Fame is her ultimate goal, which requires 27 points.
 She picked up one point for winning and one point as player of the year, giving her 17 points in just four years on the LPGA Tour.

 It was a blazing finish to the year for Ko, who along with her wrist injury had to cope with the loss of her grandmother in the spring that left her briefly searching for motivation.